 Georgia Biomass, LLC is a wholly owned subsidiary of RWE Innogy formed in 2010 as RWE’s commitment to biomass as a large part of the sustainable energy future.
 Located in Waycross, Georgia, with headquarters in Savannah, Georgia, Georgia Biomass has constructed the world’s largest wood pellet plant.
 Our focus is to deliver the highest quality pellets under the most sustainable criteria.

 Using biomass in power plants produces clean energy.
-For instance, using wood pellets in lieu of coal to produce power would drastically reduce high levels of sulfur dioxide and nitrogen oxide emissions.
+Using wood pellets in lieu of coal to produce power dramatically reduces the high levels of carbon dioxide, sulfur dioxide and nitrogen oxide emissions.
 The same holds true when substituting biomass for other fossil fuels...Read More

 Trees, as part of their natural life cycle, absorb CO2 through photosynthesis while they are alive, and release CO2 when they decay or burn – therefore the carbon in wood has always been in the active carbon cycle (biosphere).
 When the trees are ...Read More

 At Georgia Biomass we ensure that our pellets are consistently of the highest recognized industrial standards which allow our products to be sold into all of the three main wood pellet markets ...Read More

 On May 12, 2011, the world’s largest pellet plant held its inaugural ceremony to officially begin production of the approximately 750,000 tons of pellets per year.
 The plant, located in Waycross, Georgia has created over 80 jobs locally, over 100 indirect jobs, and ...Read More

 Watch a brief introduction to learn more about our parent company, RWE Innogy.